Pamunkey: Gradual English colonization

 The story of Pocahontas (Matoaka) tells a piece of Pamunkey history, but from an English colonial perspective.
 Study of primary documents from the time of English arrival shows that initial contact was characterized by mutual cultural misunderstanding.
 Colonists portrayed the Virginia tribes by contrasts.
-They had respect for Powhatan, but characterized other Native Americans by terms such as "naked devils".
-Their fear and appreciation of Native Americans was coupled with distrust and unease.
+They had respect for Powhatan, but characterized other American Indians by terms such as "naked devils".
+Their fear and appreciation of American Indians was coupled with distrust and unease.
 George Percy's account of the early years expresses such duality: "It pleased God, after a while, to send those people which were our mortal enemies to relieve us with victuals, as bread, corn fish, and flesh in great plenty, which was the setting up of our feeble men, otherwise we had all perished".

 The colonists generally mistrusted most Indian tribes, but they noted the Pamunkey did not steal.
 "Their custom is to take anything they can seize off; only the people of Pamunkey we have not found stealing, but what others can steal, their king receiveth."

 The Powhatan could not understand the violent tactics employed by the colonists.
 As one noted, "What it will avail you to take by force you may quickly have by love, or to destroy them that provide you food?
 What can you get by war, when we can hide our provisions and fly to the woods?
 Whereby you must famish by wronging us your friends.
 And why are you thus jealous of our loves seeing us unarmed, and both do, and are willing still to feed you, with that you cannot get but by our labors?"
 Smith included this translation of Powhatan's questions in his writings.